tcinbis/munkipromoter/docs/find-config.rst

 Find Jira Customfields
 ----------------------

-For the configuration stored in :class:`utils.config.MunkiPromoterConfig` we need to know the name of each customfield and the corresponding ID of the possible values.
+For the configuration stored in :class:`src.utils.config.MunkiPromoterConfig` we need to know the name of each customfield and the corresponding ID of the possible values.
 This information can unfortunately not be queried automatically in an easy way yet.
 Therefore one must open a Jira Issue in his